WIDE BLUE SOUND: ORBIT & ECLIPSE – THE LUNAR TWINS

-Of the two libraries, Orbit tends to be softer, more ethereal textures; whereas Eclipse tends to be more aggressive and gritty.
-Though the instruments are capable of creating similar motifs, generally you would choose Orbit for smoother pads and Eclipse for harsher, more synthetic sounding results.
+Of the two libraries, Orbit tends to be softer, more ethereal textures; whereas Eclipse is more aggressive and gritty.
+Though the instruments are capable of creating similar motifs, generally you would choose Orbit for smoother pads and Eclipse for harsher, more synthetic-sounding results.

 In The Studio